Sergio Gómez (footballer, born 2000): Barcelona

-Born in Badalona, Barcelona, Catalonia, Gómez joined FC Barcelona's youth setup in 2010, after stints at CF Trajana-PB Sant Just, CF Badalona and RCD Espanyol.
+Born in Badalona, Barcelona, Catalonia, Gómez joined Barcelona's youth setup in 2010, after stints at Trajana, Badalona and Espanyol.
 After progressing through the youth setup, he made his senior debut with the reserves on 6 January 2018, coming on as a late substitute for Abel Ruiz in a 1–1 away draw against Real Zaragoza in the Segunda División.

 Borussia Dortmund

 On 30 January 2018, Gómez signed with Bundesliga side Borussia Dortmund.
 He initially played with the team's U19 side before joining the senior squad, with a scheduled start date of 1 July 2019.
 He made his debut for the senior squad on 8 April 2018 in 3–0 Bundesliga win against VfB Stuttgart.

-Huesca (loan)

-Gómez joined Spanish second division club SD Huesca on loan for the 2019–20 season on 12 August 2019.
+Gómez joined Spanish second division club Huesca on loan for the 2019–20 season on 12 August 2019.
 On 1 September of the following year, after helping in the club's promotion to La Liga, his loan was extended for a further campaign.